CerisWhite/Fluoresce/README.md

 - Fluoresce returns "{}" or `undefined` when no data is present/an error has occurred.
 - The `shutdown` command currently does nothing because I'm not entirely sure what I want it to do yet.
 - UserID `0` isn't available for use, since this is used to change the context of some commands like Exists and Delete
+- `DirectRead` and `DirectWrite` will bypass the live data if it isn't present in the database, and operate on the file directly.
+This is used for modifying data in all files to avoid loading everything into memory at once.